Sheena Kamal: Nora Watts series

-As of September 2020, Kamal has published three novels that centre on Nora Watts: The Lost Ones (2017), It All Falls Down (2018), and No Going Back (2020).
+As of September 2020, Kamal has published three novels that center on Nora Watts: The Lost Ones (2017), It All Falls Down (2018), and No Going Back (2020).
 Watts, a crime investigator, is half-Indigenous and half-Palestinian and lives in Vancouver's Downtown Eastside.

 The Lost Ones (2017) is a thriller set in Vancouver.
 Kamal developed the concept for the novel while working as a staffer on Shoot the Messenger.

-Roxane Gay praised The Lost Ones on her Goodreads account and Jael Richardson selected it as a recommended title on CBC Radio's q books programme.
-The novel won 2018's Macavity Award for best first novel.
+Roxane Gay praised The Lost Ones on her Goodreads account and Jael Richardson selected it as a recommended title on CBC Radio's q books program.
+The novel won 2018's Macavity Award for best first novel and the Kobo Emerging Writer Prize for Mystery.

 Fight Like a Girl

 Kamal's first book for young readers is Fight Like a Girl (2020).
-The novel centres on Trisha, a teenager who practises Muay Thai, whose father dies in a car accident.
+The novel centers on Trisha, a teenager who practices Muay Thai, whose father dies in a car accident.
 Novelist Jennifer Hillier recommended the work in Ms., noting that "I would buy this book based on the title alone".